xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/managing_product_classes.md

 If necessary, you can [edit the product class name](#editing-product-class-names) or [delete the product class](#deleting-product-classes) altogether.

-## Viewing your store's product class list
+## Viewing Your Store's Product Class List

  If you have any product classes configured in your store, you can view their list in the Classes & attributes section (**Catalog > Classes & attributes**) of your store's Admin area: